SLMT/paper-notes/src/dbms_with_ai/aken2017ottertune.md

 ## Questions

 - How do they use the dependencies between knobs?
 Do those become features?
+  - Not sure
 - Do they use the variance given by Gaussian Process?
+  - They use the variance as the confidence level
+- Does OtterTune use any workload information such as queries or transactions for tuning?
+  - No